Working on launching a product? Have a website or app that’s coming soon? If so, you’re probably no stranger to “coming soon” pages.

 This is an awesome coming soon page example.
-Besides the stunning design and layout, there are a ton of great things on this page that you can put to use on your own coming soon landing page.
-First, I love that they highlight features with screenshots.
-Obviously, this is a product that’s almost ready for launch; being able to show users exactly what they can expect from a feature standpoint is great to get people interested.
+Besides the stunning design and layout, there are a ton of great things on this page that you can put to use on your own coming soon landing page or new website.

 Coming Soon Landing Page #8: Zova

 This coming soon landing page is great because it tells a story.
-It takes a common problem - lack of time to exercise - and lays it out bare in front of the reader.
-Zova’s coming soon landing page builds up this problem and dismisses other solutions that usually don’t work for page visitors.
+It takes a common problem – lack of time to exercise – and lays it out bare in front of the reader.
+Zova’s coming soon landing page builds up this problem and dismisses other solutions in their business niche that usually don’t work for page visitors.

 Coming Soon Landing Page #9: Center

 This is one of the best coming soon landing pages for a multitude of reasons.
-First, the headline is enticing - who doesn’t want to be the first to know about the latest product?
-The CTA is bold, contrasting, and action-oriented, literally telling potential leads that they’ll be “in the loop” if they click.
+First, the headline is enticing – who doesn’t want to be the first to know about the latest product?
+The CTA is bold, contrasting, and action-oriented, literally telling prospective customers that they’ll be “in the loop” if they click.

-Overall, this is a great coming soon page example.
+Overall, this is a great coming soon page example for a successful launch.